JackEdwardLyons/jacklyons-me-beta/content/pages/blog/my-annual-2023-review.md

       value: My 2023 Annual Review
     - name: "twitter:description"
       value: >-
-        A look back on 2023 - what went well, what didn't go well, and what's ahead for the future!
+        Reflecting on 2023 - the highs, the lows, and what lies ahead for the future!
     - name: "twitter:image"
       value: images/9.jpg
       relativeUrl: true
 layout: post
-thumb_image_alt: Image of a man with a camera
+thumb_image_alt: Image of a windy road disappearing into fog.
 ---

 In my 2023 Annual Review I will answer three key questions: